silphid/jen/README.md

 - `if`: conditionally invokes child steps
 - `do`: executes another action by name (much like a function call)
-- `exec`: executes a shell command, including custom scripts, with project vars in environment
+- `exec`: executes a shell command, including shell scripts, with project vars in environment
 - `render`: renders template into current dir, using project vars
 - `input`: prompts user for a single free-form string var
 - `choice`: prompts user for a single string var among a list of multiple proposed choices